Cubit-AS/release-notes/BuiltBy_Upgrades_Electrical_Facilities (1).md

 }
 ```

-- And here is an example of a body for indicating an extension, and not who built the entire facility:
+- And here is an example of a body for indicating an extension, and not who built the entire plant:

 ```json
 {